-With PPC Advertising, you use internet advertising outlets such as Google AdWords, to position your ads near the top of the search results for your chosen key terms.
+With PPC Advertising in The Woodlands, you use internet advertising outlets such as Google AdWords, to position your ads near the top of the search results for your chosen key terms.
 The amount you pay Google, is based on the number of times people click your ads and how popular the ‘bid’ is for that specific keyword.
 You can also cap your budget, so that your bill does not get too expensive if more people click on your ad than you expected.

 Because PPC involves investing money, it is wise to do some research or seek advice.
 However, this marketing method has shown to be worth investing in, as it is a highly effective method of obtaining traffic with a higher conversion rate.